GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 Here we are setting a variable named ```computerChoice``` to the result of `Math.random()`.

-Question: _How else can we get a random choice?_

 ###### 3. Teach the computer rock, paper, scissors.

 This is our first conditional statement.

 We change the value of ```computerChoice``` to either rock, paper, or scissors depending on what number the ```computerChoice``` variable gets set to when we run the program.

 Computers don't speak English (well, not exactly), so we need to speak in a language they understand: numbers.